cs481-ekh/s21-team-blue/README.md

 You should get another large printout of information with the response time being around 50-100ms if you pinged google.com Running the command again you should see that the response time is now at just about 0ms.

+### Plugin API

+To create a test plugin, all you need to do is create a python class for it.
+Create a python file called `test-name.py` where `test-name` is the name of your plugin e.g. 'Eternal Blue'.
+In this python file you'll create a class called `test-name`.
+This class needs four things.

+  1. A field called `name` which is a string containing the name of the test.
+  2. A field called `desc` which is a short description of the test.
+  3. A field called `oses` which is a list of Operating Systems the test supports.
+  4. A method called `scan()` which accepts a single argument, the host_ip to scan in the form of a string, and returns a string containing the result of the scan.

+After you've created this python file, place it in the `controller/tests` directory of the Pirate installation.
+The controller will automatically detect it and you'll be able to select and run it through the web API.